Heart Heroes

 A basic knowledge of emergency first aid can save lives.

-The Heart Heroes project equips University of Manchester students with the practical ability and the confidence to train others in vital basic life saving skills, giving you a real chance to make a difference during your time in Manchester.
+The Heart Heroes project equips University of Manchester students with the practical ability and the confidence to train others in vital basic lifesaving skills, giving you a real chance to make a difference during your time in Manchester!

 You will be part of a group of trained Heart Heroes Instructors, who will work together to teach groups of 12 - 20 people in sessions which last between 45 mins to 2 hours, held on campus, as well as in local community settings, schools, university halls or youth clubs.